Why I’m Reverse Fasting This Year

 1. Denying your physical needs/temptations so that you can . . .

-2. Be more intentional about seeking God.
+2. Be more intentional seeking God.

 What type of fast am I going to do?
-Daniel, liquids, water-only?
+Daniel, liquids, water only?
 Full, partial?
 Am I going to incorporate a non-food fast like social media?
-And then 99% of my fast is focused on trying to find fast-approved recipes, avoiding social media and honoring the fast I’ve chosen.
+And then 99% of my fast is focused on trying to find fast-approved recipes, avoiding social media, and honoring the fast I’ve chosen.

 But what’s the missing piece?